If you’re applying for a role within your current company, you already have an advantage over external candidates.

 - Reading it thoroughly to get a better understanding of the required skills and qualifications.

-- Identify keywords in the job description that you could use in your resume to highlight your relevant experience and skills.
+- Identifying keywords in the job description that you could use in your resume to highlight your relevant experience and skills.

-- Thinking about how to tailor your resume to the specific job by emphasizing your abilities that align with the job requirements.
+- Thinking about how to tailor your resume to the specific job and emphasizing your experiences that align with the job requirements.

 That way, you’ll know precisely how to personalize your internal job resume and include information that the hiring manager really wants to see.